project-chip/connectedhomeip/examples/chip-tool/README.md

 The client will send a single command packet and then exit.

+## Configuring the client for Group Commands

+Prior to sending a Group command, both the end device and the Client (Chip-tool) must be configured appropriately.

+To configure the client please use the groupsettings option

+    $ chip-tool groupsettings

+A group with a valid encryption key needs to be set.
+The groupid and the encryption key must match the one configured on the end device.

+To add a group

+    $ chip-tool groupsettings add-group TestName 0x1010

+To add a keyset

+    $ chip-tool groupsettings add-keyset 0xAAAA 0 000000000021dfe0d0d1d2d3d4d5d6d7d8d9dadbdcdddedf

+Take note that the epoch key must be in hex form without the '0x' prefix

+Finally to bind the keyset to the group

+    $ chip-tool groupsettings bind-keyset 0x1010 0xAAAA

+## Using the Client to Send Group (Multicast) Matter Commands

+To use the Client to send Matter commands, run the built executable and pass it the target cluster name, the target command name, the Group Id in Node Id form (0xffffffffffffXXXX) and an unused endpoint Id.
+Take note that Only commands and attributes write can be send with Group Id.

+E.G. sending to group Id 0x0025

+    $ chip-tool onoff on 0xffffffffffff0025 1

+The client will send a single multicast command packet and then exit.

 ### How to get the list of supported clusters

 To get the list of supported clusters, run the built executable without any